MandarGogate/av-challenge-website/getting-started/call-for-papers.md

 ## Important dates:

-- End of February 2025: Release of training and development data.
+- ~~End of February 2025~~ Early/Mid March: Release of training and development data.
-- End of February 2025:: Release of low-latency baseline system.
+- ~~End of February 2025~~ March: Release of low-latency baseline system.
 - May 2025: Evaluation data release.
 - May 2025: Leaderboard open for submissions.
 - May 2025: Paper submission opens.
 Further information coming soon.